cdbale/Hackathon/README.md

 ### Location-Based Data Privacy Solution

-This Project addresses the trade-off between the accuracy of location data with privacy and legal privacy protections.
+This Project addresses the trade-off between the accuracy of location data with legal privacy protections.

 Prior research (de Montjoye et al. 2013) shows that four spatio-temporal points are enough to uniquely identify 95% of individuals.
 This means that the assortment of COVID-19 location-tracking apps are destined to identify some individuals.
 Privacy concerns are further exacerbated when geospatial points can be traced to home addresses which are linked to public tax and real estate sale records.

 ### Project Goals

 For the purpose of this FT Global Legal Hackathon, this project addresses the following core components:

-* Matching legally defined terms to use metrics of location data.
+* Matching legally defined terms to the use cases and statistical metrics of location data.

-* Statistical process to reduce the identifiability of individuals while maintaining most of the usefulness of the data
+* Statistical process to reduce the identifiability of individuals while maintaining most of the usefulness of the data.

 ### Proposed Solution